-Inconsistencies are almost a guarantee, unless there is great care and organization used to make sure that manuscripts are copied accurately and without ulterior motives.
+Aren’t copying errors a guarantee?
+How can we trust the Old Testament?
+Inconsistencies are almost a guarantee, that is unless there is great care and organization used to make sure that manuscripts are copied accurately and without ulterior motives.
 This is precisely what we see with the OT, so much so that it’s more descriptive to call it obsessive diligence.
 The Jewish custom was to appoint a succession of scholars (Figure 1) to the duty of standardizing and preserving the biblical text to guard against errors.

 The Dead Sea Scrolls included two copies (dated 125-100 BC) of the book of Isaiah, which proved to be word for word identical to our modern day copy in more than 95% of the text, with the roughly 5% differences consisting of obvious slips of the pen and variations in spelling that in no way compromised the meaning.
 The Dead Sea Scrolls have proved to be highly significant because they confirm the accuracy of other manuscripts dated much older.
 In addition to the Book of Isaiah, the Dead Sea Scrolls included thousands of fragments representing all the OT books except for one (Esther).
 The text of the OT is also verified by the Septuagint, the Greek translation of the Hebrew Scriptures (also known as LXX) written 285-246 BC; and by the Samaritan Pentateuch, from the fifth century BC.
 The OT is also verified in parts by other ancient writings such as the Aramaic Targums (paraphrases, AD 500), Mishnah (AD 200), Gemara (Palestinian: AD 200, Babylonian: AD 500), and Midrash (100 BC-AD 300), doctrinal studies of the OT writings.